 Here’s a great question for today, ladies: how often do you repeat outfits at the office?
 A lot has been said lately of capsule wardrobes for work — decluttering closets to winnow your wardrobes to things that “spark joy” — and a lot of that may leave you feeling like you’re totally repeating outfits at work.

 So let’s discuss — how often is it acceptable to do?
 Does it matter if a certain outfit is memorable in one way or another, such as by pairing unusual colors or prints together, or involving unusual pieces?
 And here’s a bonus question — how versatile are most items in your closet, anyway?
 For example, will you only buy a new item if it will “go” with at least three things in your wardrobe?

-We had a great discussion on how often one can repeat outfits at work back in 2013, and I agree with a lot of my advice from there:
+We had a great discussion on how often one can repeat outfits at work a few years ago, and I agree with a lot of my advice from there:

 Don’t wear the exact same clothes twice in two days if you can avoid it — you want to give your clothes some time to air out, and you don’t want to get the office gossip mill started.

 That said, having a personal uniform is A-OK — if you agree with Mark Zuckerberg and President Obama and find it makes your days easier, I’m all for it.
 But I might look for subtle differences in shape to make it clear to coworkers that you’re not wearing the same clothes twice in one day — if you wear a pair of black pants plus a black sweater every day, alternate the sweaters with crew necks, V-necks, shawl collars — and alternate the pants with ankle, bootcut, seasonless wool, cotton, etc.

 If you have a very memorable piece, I don’t think you can repeat the exact same outfit more than once every two weeks.
 For example, let’s say you’ve bought a colorful tweed blazer and you’ve found a sweater that complements one of the colors in the tweed, and you like to wear it with a certain pencil skirt.